Darrel Krause, American Kawasaki History, History of Kawasaki, AKMC

 Most of these projects were executed by race car builder Harvey Aschenbrenner

-He also started the Accessory' Division in California, which produced impressive
+Darrel also started the Accessory' Division in California, which produced impressive

 revenues for Kawasaki in just it's first couple years.
 During this time Darrel had a